History of Japan: Taishō period (1912–1926)

 During the short reign of Emperor Taishō, Japan developed stronger democratic institutions and grew in international power.
 The Taishō political crisis opened the period with mass protests and riots organized by Japanese political parties, which succeeded in forcing Katsura Tarō to resign as prime minister.
 This and the rice riots of 1918 increased the power of Japan's political parties over the ruling oligarchy.
 The Seiyūkai and Minseitō parties came to dominate politics by the end of the so-called "Taishō democracy" era.
-The franchise for the House of Representatives had been gradually expanded since 1890, and in 1925 universal male suffrage was introduced.
+The franchise for the House of Representatives had been gradually expanded since 1890, and in 1925 universal male suffrage was introduced when the Universal Manhood Suffrage Law was passed.
 However, in the same year the far-reaching Peace Preservation Law also passed, prescribing harsh penalties for political dissidents.

 Japan's participation in World War I on the side of the Allies sparked unprecedented economic growth and earned Japan new colonies in the South Pacific seized from Germany.
 After the war, Japan signed the Treaty of Versailles and enjoyed good international relations through its membership in the League of Nations and participation in international disarmament conferences.
 The Great Kantō earthquake in September 1923 left over 100,000 dead, and combined with the resultant fires destroyed the homes of more than three million.
+In the aftermath of the earthquake, the Kantō Massacre occurred, in which the Japanese military, police, and gangs of vigilantes murdered thousands of Korean people after rumors emerged that Koreans had been poisoning wells.
+The rumors were later described as false by numerous Japanese sources.

 The growth of popular prose fiction, which began during the Meiji period, continued into the Taishō period as literacy rates rose and book prices dropped.
 Notable literary figures of the era included short story writer Ryūnosuke Akutagawa and the novelist Haruo Satō.
 Jun'ichirō Tanizaki, described as "perhaps the most versatile literary figure of his day" by the historian Conrad Totman, produced many works during the Taishō period influenced by European literature, though his 1929 novel Some Prefer Nettles reflects deep appreciation for the virtues of traditional Japanese culture.
 At the end of the Taishō period, Tarō Hirai, known by his penname Edogawa Ranpo, began writing popular mystery and crime stories.

 Shōwa period (1926–1989)

-Emperor Hirohito's sixty-three-year reign from 1926 to 1989 is the longest in recorded Japanese history.
+Emperor Shōwa's (Hirohito) sixty-three-year reign from 1926 to 1989 is the longest in recorded Japanese history.
 The first twenty years were characterized by the rise of extreme nationalism and a series of expansionist wars.
 After suffering defeat in World War II, Japan was occupied by foreign powers for the first time in its history, and then re-emerged as a major world economic power.